Tories and Labour clash on energy policy as they battle for power

 Energy Secretary Claire Coutinho set out plans for consumer-friendly changes and accused Labour of not being “honest about the costs” that their plans for net zero power would involve.

-The row came as regulator Ofgem was due to set out the latest level for the energy price cap on average bills.
+The row came as regulator Ofgem set the latest level for the energy price cap on average bills.

-The watchdog is expected to announce that the average household energy bill will drop by around 7% from July 1, when the latest change to the regulator’s price cap takes effect.
+It announced on Friday morning that the average household energy bill will drop by 7% from July 1, when the latest change to the regulator’s price cap takes effect.

 Sir Keir will say that “after 14 years of Tory chaos” people “are desperate for change”.